 and if left untreated can cause problems.

-Treatment consists of surgery to place the gland back into place and tie it down
+Treatment consists of surgery to place the gland back into place and tie it down with sutures.

-prevent what is commonly referred to as "dry" eye.
+commonly referred to as "dry" eye.

 It should be noted that if one of the glands comes lose, the other eye will also be affected.
 Should this happen

 to your dog it is worth trying to wait an extra couple of weeks, if possible, to see if the other gland goes so